Having a Japanese driver’s license can help many foreign residents integrate themselves smoothly into Japanese society.

 *In regards to #4, understand that an international driving permit will not really help you if you are an actual resident of Japan.

-Reason: He didn’t have a Japanese driver’s license.
+Reason: He didn’t have a valid Japanese driver’s license.

-What sucks even more is the police chose not recognize his international driving permit even if it was valid for several more months.
+What sucks even more is the police chose not to recognize his international driving permit (IDP) even if it was valid for several more months.
+According to them, it’s just a permit and not a valid driver’s license.

-He was lucky however because he was a cool guy and he got a lot of help from his BOE (he’s a JET) and girlfriend (now his wife) to sort everything out.
+He was lucky however because he was a chill guy and he got a lot of help from his employer and girlfriend to sort everything out.
 However, according to my friend, it wasn’t worth the trouble, the time, and the stress especially considering how minor the accident was.

 Just to add, he had to pay damage related costs to the other party.
-Yes I know, it’s bulls$%t but looking at the bright side, he didn’t get deported.
+Yes I know, it’s bulls$%t but looking at the bright side, he didn’t get deported or go to jail.

 Get a driver’s license if you’re a resident.
-Get a driver’s permit, if you’re a tourist.
+Get a permit, if you’re a tourist.

 Who’s in Charge?
 The National Police Agency

-Japanese driving license centers are run by the National Police Agency (NPA).
-So naturally, your proctor during the written and the practical driving test will be a cop who specializes in traffic safety and awareness and traffic rules and regulations.
+Driving test centers are run by the National Police Agency (NPA) in Japan.
+So naturally, your proctor during the written and the practical driving test will be an officer of the law who specializes in traffic safety, rules, and regulations.

-It seems that the intention of having driving license centers run by the traffic police is to protect society by ensuring that driver’s know how to drive safely on Japanese roads.
-So do not complain about the inefficiencies of these driving centers.
-Safety is first.
+The intention of having driving license centers run by the traffic police is to protect society by ensuring that driver’s know how to drive safely on Japanese roads.

 Let’s Get Started: Application Forms